jasonkianhonting/Weather-Application/README.md

 I've done two things here which are creating an API and also a frontend project to interact with the API.
 Below shows the command to run it together at the same time with literal just a line on the command line.

-This project was also inspired due to the constant need to check UV index to contemplate if I should put on sunscreen or not
+This project was also inspired due to the constant need to check UV index to contemplate if I should put on sunscreen or not :sweat_smile:

 Tech Stack: MERN (MongoDB, Express, React, Node)